fajlarabbee/assignment-one/README.md

 > - Temperature less than or equal 10 is 'Freezing'
 > - Temperature less than or equal 22 is 'cool'
 > - 'Warm' otherwise.

+### Task 6: Comparison Tool
+- This script takes two inputs and based on that returns the largest number or same number message.
+- It uses HTML form for the input values.

+> **Working Process**
+> - Insert two numbers in the given input box to check which one is the largest or if both are same.